 Here’s an overview of what information you should share with your guests on your wedding website:

+When a guest opens up your wedding website, they should be able to pinpoint the essential details about your wedding day, including the date, time, and address.
 By showcasing this information front and center, you’ll make it easy for your guests to add your wedding to their calendar and book any necessary travel arrangements.

 At Zola, our wedding website builder includes built-in RSVP software (aka our Wedding Guest List Manager).
 It allows you to track everything from your guests’ plus-one details to their meal preferences all from your website.
 Once the responses are in, you can refer back to your guest list as needed throughout the wedding planning process.